COVID Notice | Can I Practice TeleHealth in NC without a License?Read More

-The Board Office remains closed and staff is working remotely.
+The Board Office is working remotely.
 All applications, renewals and related materials should be submitted via the secure portal for applicants and licensees available on this website.
 Paper forms are no longer accepted or processed.
 Please review the information on this website, including FAQs for answers to questions about licensing and renewal of a NC MFT license.

-Emergency Practice Permits for MFTs licensed in other states who were granted authorization to practice MFT in NC via the Governor’s Executive Orders expire July 1, 2021.
-For more information, read the post referenced below.
+Emergency Practice Permits for MFTs licensed in other states who were granted authorization to practice MFT in NC via the Governor’s Executive Orders expired July 1, 2021.
+For more information on telehealth across state lines, read the post referenced below.

 License application information for new applicants.